 .
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England

 , which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Bows, Bow, Bowes, Bowe, Bough, Boughs and others.

 Early Notables of the Boh family (pre 1700)

-Another 64 words (5 lines of text) are included under the topic Early Boh Notables in all our PDF Extended History products and printed products wherever possible.
+Sir George Bowes (1527-1580), was a military commander, the son of Richard Bowes and...
+Another 205 words (15 lines of text) are included under the topic Early Boh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boh family to Ireland

 Some of the Boh family moved to Ireland